Boone County High School

 Boone County High School is located in Florence, Kentucky, United States.
 The school was opened in 1954, consolidating Burlington, Florence, New Haven and Hebron High Schools.
-Originally, the school did not have a mascot, but after polling the first class, the students adopts the name "Rebels", taken from the 1955 film Rebel Without A Cause.

 Sports

 Boone County High School is known for its athletics.
 Both men's and women's basketball have been among the strongest programs in the region.
 Baseball has also been quite strong as they won the 33rd district tournament and the 9th region tournament in 2010.
 The men's team once placed fourth out of five teams in a winter classic invitational tournament held in Cheyenne, Wyoming.